Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Conclusions and way forward

-Future work may be directed toward developing fast heuristics and approximation algorithms for the fair variants of the MTSP.
-Furthermore, leveraging the general model of enforcing a set of decision variable values to be fair in other application domains like scheduling, supply chain management, robotics, energy systems, etc., will be an exciting research direction.
+Future work may focus on developing fast heuristics and approximation algorithms for the fair variants of the MTSP.
+Furthermore, leveraging a general model that enforces a set of decision variable values to be fair across application domains such as scheduling, supply chain management, robotics, and energy systems will be an exciting research direction. \\